-This week (Sept.
-15-19) seven central banks are scheduled to decide on monetary policy: Mozambique, the United States, Thailand, Malaysia, Norway, Switzerland and South Africa.
+This week (October 20 through October 24) five central banks are scheduled to decide on monetary policy: Namibia, Canada, the Philippines, Turkey and Norway.

 Following table includes name of the country, its MSCI classification, the date the policy decision will be announced, the current policy rate, and the rate one year ago.

 |COUNTRY||MSCI||DATE||CURRENT RATE||1 YEAR AGO|

 The era of ultra-easy monetary policy in the U.S. and U.K. may continue for longer than expected as central bankers on both sides of the Atlantic last week signaled to financial markets that Europe’s worsening growth prospects could lead to a delay in any tightening.